 - You can recite any brief prayer in your language where you will request the Jaap-mala to take on the mantra which you will now recite.
 You are requesting the deity of the mantra to enter the jaap-mala so please be serious here.

-- Then recite your mantra 108 times with full faith.
+- Then recite your mantra 108 times with full faith (murmur in as low volume as possible, do not shout it out).
 After this take your mala in your hands and blow on it 3 times.
 Here you are intending that the energy of the mantra you have just recited enters the mala with your breath.

 - Hold the mala in your cupped hands and focus very deeply on it.
 Think of your deity and sincerely request his help.
 Feel his presence in the mala.

 - You have charged it and it is alive with the power of the Mantra now.
-You should eat the Naivedya after your puja as it has become prasadam now.
+You should eat all the Naivedya after your puja as it has become prasadam now.
+It is personal to you and you should eat it all.

 Now a bit on women.
 I am a woman myself and have a child too, so I know what happens during certain times for women.